Purdue-eCTF/2025-eCTF-CI/README.md

 Replace flash.py with the modified version from this repo. (remember to pip install again!)

-Change update to match your usbs.
+Change update to match your usbs, files and usb hub.